 Can I pay monthly for my insurance policy?

-No. You must pay Florida FR44 insurance policies in full for at least six months.
-You can also purchase a 12-month policy.
+No. You must pay Florida FR44 insurance policies in full for six months.

 Can I cancel FR44 non owner insurance after it’s issued?

-No. Florida Statute 627.7275 requires the policy to be issued and maintained at least 6 months.
+No. Florida Statute 627.7275 requires the policy to be issued and maintained for at least six months.
 During the first 60 days, only the underwriter may cancel the policy for specific underwriting reasons.
-After 60 days, you cannot cancel the policy for any reason during the remainder of the policy period.
+After 60 days, you cannot cancel the policy for any reason during the remainder of the policy term.

 If I own a vehicle, can I file a non-owner FR44 certificate and get separate insurance on my car to save money?